Keitho08/pands-problems/README.md

 User is prompted to enter height and weight as a float (real number i.e. 1.00) number.
 The users weight is divided by the height in metres to the power of 2.
 The output is printed to the screen.
-The code "{:.2f}'.format(BMI)" specifies the format of the string.
-"2f" represents a floating point number to a precision of 2 decimal places. ".format BMI" specifies the output is from the BMI function.
+The code "{:.2f}'.format(BMI)" formats the BMI number to be outputed as a floating point number.
+"2f" represents a floating point number to a precision of 2 decimal places.

 **References:**
 1. thepythonguru.com.
 2020.
 Python String Formatting. [online] Available at: <https://thepythonguru.com/python-string-formatting/> [Accessed 29 March 2020].